magento/magento2-samples/sample-external-links/README.md

 Unit tests are found in the [Test/Unit](Test/Unit) directory.
-Api Functional Test is stored in the [Test/ApiFunctional] directory In order to run Api Functional Test you need to add it in dev/tests/api-functional/phpunit.xml.dist Also you can run this test directly from your IDE.
+Api Functional Test is stored in the [Test/ApiFunctional] directory You need to create new database for api-functional test In order to run Api Functional Test you need to add it in dev/tests/api-functional/phpunit.xml.dist Also you can run this test directly from your IDE.